TrustTheVote-Project/VersaEDM-Backend/README.md

 ## Getting Started

-To run the code in this repo, you need Python 3.4 or greater installed correctly on your development workstation, as well as pip.
+To run the code in this repo, you need Python 3.4 or greater installed correctly on your development workstation, as well as `pip`.

 ## Set up venv

-This Python repo uses the built-in virtual environment, venv.
-To set up venv, **go to the project root directory** and enter:
+This Python repo uses the built-in virtual environment, `venv`.
+To set up `venv`, **go to the project root directory** and enter:

 ```bash
 python -m venv ./venv